 The total round-trip is 8 km, an easy level with only 100 m elevation gain if you visit the nearby hills right across the seaside.

-Where Best to Swim in Vravrona
+Best Beaches in Vravrona

 Vravrona Beach